quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/March/week3.md

 - 5:00  PM: **Fixed:** When moving a furnishing on the axis, it was interfering with other furnishing objects in the way, resulting in glitches.
 - 5:30  PM: Worked out new glitches in modular UI.
 - 7:00  PM: Done with a debugging call with Ab sir.
 - 9:00  PM: Done setting up render worker again.
-I mistakenly reset the beta render worker.
+I've mistakenly reset the beta render worker.